Program Number: 10-543-1

 - Health Requirements need to be met and a Criminal Background Check is required.

 Please visit the Admissions page for general information.

 Clinical Admissions Requirements

-- Petition Requirements (Currently accepted pre-core nursing students, go to myMPTC Student tab for specifics.)
+- Petition Requirements (Current students, go to myMPTC Student tab for specifics.)

 - 806-177 General Anatomy and Physiology (4 credits)